microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 ------------------------

 In this type of driver, the Client Driver has a Device Context.
-The Client Driver instantiates Modules and uses them to perform work (device driver's "business logic").
-But there is also unique driver code that is not part of any Module.
-It is a classic WDF driver except that it uses DMF Modules to offload some of its code and work. *Note: This type of Client Driver has a Device Context*.
+The Client Driver instantiates Modules and uses them to perform work (the device driver's "business logic").
+However, there is also unique driver code that is not part of any Module.
+This is a classic WDF driver that uses DMF Modules to offload some of its code and work. *Note: This type of Client Driver has a Device Context*.